 Marketed as a way to make Americans “college and career ready,” the opposite would have been closer to reality.
 The ACT standardized test results released this year, for instance, revealed that college-bound students in the United States are doing worse than they have ever done in the ACT examination’s history.

 And just as critics warned, American students—already far dumber and less educated than previous generations—have continued to suffer academically as Common Core accelerated the destruction of education.
-The latest National Assessment of Educational Progress (NAEP) revealed that over two-thirds of U.S. 8th graders are not even proficient in any core subject.
+The latest National Assessment of Educational Progress (NAEP) revealed that more than two-thirds of U.S. eighth-graders are not even proficient in any core subject.

 Other experts have highlighted the indoctrination component, too.
 Tenured English professor Dr. Duke Pesta, director of FreedomProject Academy and one of the nation’s leading experts on Common Core, has delivered hundreds of speeches about the standards all over the United States that have been viewed millions of times online.
 And his assessment could hardly be worse.

-In his talks, Dr. Pesta includes seemingly endless examples of this sort of dangerous indoctrination from Common Core-aligned textbooks and materials.
+In his talks, Pesta includes seemingly endless examples of this sort of dangerous indoctrination from Common Core-aligned textbooks and materials.
 Fake history.
 Fake science.
 Social-justice propaganda in math questions.
 Outrageous “reading” assignments.
-Virtually every semi-involved parent of a public-school child these days has seen it, too.
+Virtually every semi-involved parent of a public-school child these days has seen it too.

 Common Core Origins

 Before those two schemes, President George H.W.
 Bush pushed “America 2000,” dubbed “a long-term national strategy” to accomplish “education goals” outlined by Bush.
-At one of the summits peddling the scheme, Shirley McCune, who worked on the effort with the U.S. Department of Education and the National Education Association (NEA), explained that it was not just about education, but rather about the “total restructuring of the society.”
+At one of the summits peddling the scheme, Shirley McCune, who worked on the effort with the U.S. Department of Education and the National Education Association (NEA), said it wasn’t just about education, but rather about the “total restructuring of the society.”

-“So we have to anticipate what the future is, and then move back, and figure out what it is we need to do today,” she added, without explaining what sort of fortune-telling methods might be used.
+“So we have to anticipate what the future is, and then move back and figure out what it is we need to do today,” she said, without explaining what sort of fortune-telling methods might be used.
 “That’s called anticipatory socialization, or the social-change function of schools.”